thephpleague/tactician-bundle/README.md

 ### Step 1: Download the Bundle
-Open a command console, enter your project directory and execute the following command to download the latest release candidate for this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest stable release for this bundle:

 ```bash
 $ composer require league/tactician-bundle